-Above Joel plays his solo percussion set-up for California Shakespeare Theater's "All's Well that Ends Well"; The percussion set-up for Paul Dresher's chamber-opera "The Tyrant"; The members of Kaila Flexer and Next Village/Third Ear.
+Above Joel plays his percussion set-up for South Coast Repertory's productions of Peter and the Starcatcher and The Tempest; the solo percussion for California Shakespeare Theater's production of All's Well that Ends Wel"; The percussion set-up for Paul Dresher's chamber-opera "The Tyrant"; The members of Kaila Flexer and Next Village/Third Ear.

 Joel's percussion experience at Northern Illinois University included study with Rich Holly and Robert Chappell and participation in a variety of world music ensembles including gamelan and African ensembles.
 Joel studied tabla with Robert Chappell and steel pan with native Trinidadian Cliff Alexis and Al O'Connor.

 At Mills College he focused on contemporary music with William Winant.
 He studied Afro-Cuban drumming with Ruben Alvarez in Chicago.
 As a teen Joel studied timpani and orchestral percussion with Tele Lesbines of the Milwaukee Symphony Orchestra and drum set with the late John Ruka.

 A couple of early influential experiences included attending the Ludwig "International Percussion Symposium" in 1982, and more significantly, the Birch Creek Music Academy summer Mallet Workshop with Gordon Stout, Leigh Howard Stevens, Brad Stirtz, James Dutton and Alan O'Connor in 1983.